-About 8-10 minutes Part 1 Each candidate has a short general conversation (about 3-4 minutes) with the examiner.
+About 8-10 minutes 2 parts Part 1 Each candidate has a short general conversation (about 3-4 minutes) with the examiner.
 You will need to give basic factual or personal information.
-2 parts The candidates speak together for about 5-6 minutes about some pictures on a specific topic.
+Part 2 The candidates speak together for about 5-6 minutes about some pictures on a specific topic.
 You will need to discuss your likes and dislikes, and give reasons.